Let's get in touch

 Are the hot springs open?

-Radium Hot Springs is open.
+Radium Hot Springs is open seven days per week.

 Please familiarize yourself with current public health measures before visiting.

 When planning your trip, please be aware of the following:

 Entry is first come, first served.
 Reservations are not available.

 Expect lengthy waits outdoors with limited access to shelter or shade during peak times.